vik061/Visual-Paradigm-User-Documentation/docs/index.md

 ## Admonitions

 Throughout the instructions in this guide, a variety of messages are included.
 The purpose of the messages is to convey additional information that would be helpful to follow the instructions.

-Some of the messages frequently seen in the instructions are presented in the following formats:
+The types of messages in this guide are presented int he following formats:

 !!! success
     This green message with a green check mark indicates the successful result of following the instructions.